Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 Finally, let \\( P_{ij}=P(j\|i)=X_{ij}/X_{i} \\) be the probability that word j appear in the context of word i.

-The following would explain How to correlate the ratio of co-occurence of target words for information to embed the distinction of words.
+The following would explain How to correlate the ratio of co-occurrence of target words for information to embed the distinction of words.

 ![](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation/Co-occurence_matrix_probability.png)